 Leukaemia is a cancer of the blood cells that may affect any blood cell type.
 Usually the bone marrow produces stem cells that are allowed to mature into "adult" blood cells.
 However, in cases of leukaemia the affected bone marrow begins with one abnormal haemopoietic stem cell that begins to continuously replicate itself.
 The resulting leukaemic cells are immature blood cells that are known as blast cells.
 These blast cells can continually replicate but are unable to differentiate into normal functional mature blood cells.
 Patients with leukaemia may have frequent infections, fatigue, bleeding, bruising, anaemia, night sweats, and bone and joint pain.
 The spleen, which filters the blood removing old cells, may become enlarged, as may the liver and lymph nodes.

-Myeloproliferative neoplasms (MPN) are a group of diseases present in the bone marrow and peripheral blood, characterised by the overproduction of abnormal myeloid precursor cells.
-In MPN conditions, excessive production of a cell's precursor leads to an increased number of that particular type of cell, and decreased numbers of other types of blood cell.
-This results in symptoms related to blood cell overproduction, shortages, and dysfunction throughout the body.
+Myeloproliferative neoplasms (MPN) are a group of diseases present in the bone marrow and peripheral blood, characterised by the overproduction of abnormal numbers of mature myeloid cells from an abnormal stem cell.
+In MPN conditions, excessive production of one particular type of cell, can lead to decreased numbers of other types of blood cell.
+This may result in symptoms related to blood cell overproduction, shortages, and dysfunction throughout the body.

 Myelodysplastic Syndrome (MDS) is a group of diseases characterised by abnormal bone marrow cell production.
-Frequently with MDS, cell turn over is increased as well as cell death therefore not enough normal blood cells are produced.
+Frequently with MDS, cell turnover is increased as well as cell death therefore not enough normal blood cells are produced.
 This leads to symptoms of anaemia, infection, and excessive bleeding and bruising.
-MDS syndromes are classified by how the cells in the bone marrow and bloodstream look under the microscope.
+MDS syndromes are classified by how the cells in the bone marrow and bloodstream look under the microscope, along with the presence of specific cytogenetic abnormalities and molecular mutations.
 Over time, MDS can progress to acute myeloid leukaemia (AML).

-Aplastic anaemia is associated with a loss of cell precursors (usually red blood cells) due to a defect in the stem cell producing them or due to an injury to the bone marrow environment.
+Aplastic anaemia is associated with low blood cell counts due to adefect in the stem cells or very low numbers of stem cells that are unable to produce normal levels of blood cells.
+This can be due to damage to the bone marrow environment.
 Some aplastic anaemias are caused by exposure to chemicals such as benzene, radiation, or certain drugs.
 A few are due to rare genetic abnormalities such as Fanconi's anaemia or associated with an acute viral illness such as human parvovirus.
 The cause is unknown in about half of the cases.